JeffHeck/SchoolDataProject/pagesManual/LeviesReport/report_levies_20250422.md

 permalink: report_levies_20250422
 ---

-Last updated: March 3rd, 2025
+Last updated: March 10th, 2025

 As analyses are completed, summary results will be provided on this page.

 ## Contents
 - Summary
+- Bond summary
+    - Total bond cost to local taxpayers
+	- Total bond cost to owners of properties with 2024 assessed values of $500,000
 - Enrichment levy summary
 - Capital levy summary
 - Measure details